BOARD OF DIRECTORS

 TINA RAMIREZ MOON

-Tina Ramirez Moon joined the AFIRE board in 2016 and currently serves as the Board Treasurer.
-She has been committed to community-driven education efforts for more than a decade and serves as the director of community schools for America SCORES Chicago, where she oversees the operations of extended learning programs and family and community engagement efforts in the neighborhoods of North Lawndale, Little Village and Pilsen.
+Tina Ramirez Moon joined the AFIRE board in 2016 and currently serves as the Board Secretary.
+She has been committed to community-driven education efforts for more than a decade and serves the Senior Program Manager of Healing and Resilience at the Healthy Communities Foundation.
+Previously she served as the director of community schools for America SCORES Chicago, where she oversaw the operations of extended learning programs and family and community engagement efforts in the neighborhoods of North Lawndale, Little Village and Pilsen.
 Her expertise ranges from program design, curriculum development, research and evaluation, grant writing, and training and workshop facilitation.
 Tina previously served on the board of the directors of the Leadership Center for Asian Pacific Americans (LCAPA) and was a core organizer with Young Asians With Power!
 (YAWP!) and Kitchen Poems, both programs of the Asian American Artists Collective.
 Tina holds a Masters in Social Work from the University of Chicago’s School of Service administration and Bachelor of Arts from Beloit College.
 In 2016, she was selected to participate in the inaugural Women’s Leadership & Mentorship Program (WLMP) of Chicago Women in Philanthropy (CWIP) for mid-career professionals.